mhmzdev/flask-restful-CRUD-API/README.md

 Request payload:
 ```
 {
-    "task": "Some new task here"
+    "title": "Some title",
+    "description": "Some description"
 }
 ```